ga-wdi-lessons/react-intro/readme.md

 ## Nested Components

-What problems did you encounter when trying to add multiple comments to your Post?
+**Q:** What problems did you encounter when trying to add multiple comments to your Post?
 * It would be a pain to have to explicitly define every comment inside of `<PostView />`, especially if each comment itself had multiple properties.
-* The solution? **Nested components**.

-We can nest Comment components within a PostView component
+We can nest Comment components within a PostView component.
 * We create these comments the same way we did with posts: `.createClass` and `.render`
 * Then we can reference a comment using `<Comment />` inside of PostView's render method.

 ## Exercise: Add Nested Comments To Blog

 1. Create a `CommentView` component in the same way we did for `PostView`.
-* Your `CommentView` render method should render a `commentBody` property.
+Its `render` method should render a `commentBody` property.

 2. Amend your `PostView`'s render method so that its return value generates three `<CommentView />` elements.

-* Make sure to pass in the comment body as an argument to each component.
+> Make sure to pass in the comment body as an argument to each component.

 #### [Solution](https://gist.github.com/amaseda/0eba4f73b1ec8073ea0a)